KomilovQobiljon/ros2uni/README.md

 ## Using ros2doctor to identify issues
 ros2doctor will inform us of problems in our ROS 2 setup and running systems.
 We can get a deeper look at information behind those warnings by using the --report argument.

 Keep in mind, ros2doctor is not a debug tool; it won’t help with errors in our code or on the implementation side of our system.

+## Creating an action
+In this tutorial, I learned the structure of an action definition.
+I also learned how to correctly build a new action interface using CMakeLists.txt and package.xml, and how to verify a successful build.

+There is a picture of it by the name CreatingAction.png above